OrchidRock/TinyCompiler/README.md

 This is a simple compiler leading end.

 ### uml
-	This direction includes the uml classDiagram about this project.You can open the tinyCompilerUmlDiagram.uml by ArgoUML (my version is v0.34) But I haven't finish it because I only begin to learning UML in this semester.
+This direction includes the uml classDiagram about this project.
+You can open the tinyCompilerUmlDiagram.uml by ArgoUML (my version is v0.34) But I haven't finish it because I only begin to learning UML in this semester.

 ### test
 There is the test result for src/input2.txt:
 ```
 	L1:L4:	i = i + 1
 	L6:	t1 = i * 8